 - If you think that hiring an agency works best for you, start by asking trusted friends and family members/relatives who are already here in Canada.
 If you’re from the UAE, Qatar, or KSA, here’s a list of legit agencies in these countries.

-- Check if the immigration consultant is licensed and is an active member of ICCRC.
-To check the status of a consultant, go to ICCRC’s website and verify them.
+- Check if the immigration consultant is licensed and is an active member of CICC.
+To check the status of a consultant, go to CICC’s website and verify them.
 If you’re hiring an immigration lawyer, then he/she must be a member of a Canadian provincial or territorial law society, or the Chambre des notaires du Québec.

-- Read these tips from ICCRC on how to avoid immigration fraud.
+- Read these tips from ICCRC on how to avoid immigration fraud (UPDATE: link is not working anymore after ICRCC have changed their website).
 You can also refer to this self-assessment questionnaire to know if an agency is legit.

 - Ask a lot of questions from your consultant.
-Read this guide from ICCRC on what to ask your consultant.
 Remember: it is their job to guide you, and you’re paying them for immigration advice and to represent you in your PR application.
 But it’s okay if they don’t know some answers right away because not every applicant’s situations are the same.
 But they should be able to give some answers after doing their research or asking someone from the industry.

 - Be proactive in following up, but be respectful (i.e. do it during business hours and be polite; just because you’re paying them doesn’t mean they’re at your disposal even on weekends or midnights).
 Sure, they might get pissed off from your constant follow-ups.
 But that’s your right.
 You need to know what’s happening because the agency will be IRCC’s main point of contact.
 If they miss an email with a deadline for you to submit some important documents, then it’s too late.
 I’m not saying that all consultants or their employees/assistants make these mistakes, but let’s be honest.
 Some employees aren’t as dedicated as others, so we need to do our part as well by keeping in touch with them from time to time.